David-Martin-Pereira/SongExtractor/README.md

 How to:

-1. Double click on "StartApp.jar".
+1. Double click on "VideoRetriever.jar".
 2. Enter ID of the list to download.
 3. Click on "Generate script".
 4. Choose wether or not to run the resulting script.